-Please feel free to talk with faculty about any difficulties you may be having that may impact your performance in this demanding program as soon as it occurs and before it becomes unmanageable.
-Please know there are several other support services on campus that stand ready to assist you.
-We strongly encourage you to contact them as needed and the following mechanisms have been established to deal with the stresses that you may experience
+Please reach out to your advisor or any faculty about difficulties you may be having that may impact your performance in this demanding program as soon as it occurs and before it becomes unmanageable.
+The faculty will be able to help identify issues and refer to appropriate services (See Advisement Policy, page 36).
+There are several other support services on campus that stand ready to assist you.
+We strongly encourage you to contact them as needed and the following mechanisms have been established to help deal with the stresses that you may experience: